SeanAsan/RE4CharacterAPI/README.md

 # Resident Evil 4 Character API

-Resident Evil 4 Character api is a REST API used to send HTTP methods to a MySQL database.
+Resident Evil 4 Character api is a REST API used to request information about characters and the organization from the video game Resident Evil 4 (2002).
 The database consists of two tables: characters and organizations, based on the video game Resident Evil 4 (2004).

 This API was made as my final project for Intro to API.
 The purpose of this API is to showcase the topics that I've learned throughout the semester and how I can implement them into my first API.
 I am big fan of the Resident Evil series, especially Resident Evil 4.
 Its one of the first horror games I played as a child on the original GameCube.
 My love for the game inspired me to create this API.

-# Requirements
+# Programs used
 - MySQL Server + MySQL Workbench - used to store information of the characters and organizations into a database.
 - C# - used to create the models and controllers for the REST API.
 Also used to connect to the MySQL database.
 - C# NuGet packages - Microsoft.EntityFrameworkCore NuGet Package, Microsoft.EntityFrameworkCore.InMemory and Pomelo.EntityFrameworkCore.MySql.